EumT07/Ip-cleaner/README.md

 $ npm install
 ```

 After you clone this repo to your desktop, go to its root directory and run npm install to install its dependencies.
-Once the dependencies are installed, you can run npm start to start the application.
+Once the dependencies are installed, you can run this node app.js to start the application.

 <h1 align="center"> Technologies I used </h2>